MattRosenLab/low-field-quantitative-mt/MATLAB_processingScripts/fittingModels/lineshapeFunctions/README.md

 # lineshapeFunctions

 Semisolid pool lineshape functions used by the MT model functions in the parent folder.
-Each function returns the RF saturation rate *R*<sub>RF,b</sub> for the semisolid pool given the pool's T₂ and the applied RF field.
+Each function returns the RF saturation rate *R*<sub>rfb</sub> for the semisolid pool given the pool's linewidth parameter and the applied RF field.

 | Script | Lineshape | Description |
 |---|---|---|